John Gower (British naval officer): Retirement

 After retiring from his active role in the Royal Navy, John Gower published numerous articles in strategic outlets that address nuclear deterrence and existential risk mitigation.
-He published with the Bulletin of Atomic Scientists, BASIC, the Council on Strategic Risks, the Nautilus Institute, and the Carnegie Endowment.
+He published with the Bulletin of the Atomic Scientists, BASIC, the Council on Strategic Risks, the Nautilus Institute, and the Carnegie Endowment.
 He gave public lectures, such as a Fireside Chat with the Centre for Effective Altruism, and a participated in panel discussions, including on nuclear risk.

 Gower supported a Code of Nuclear Responsibility that outlined 10 commitments to ensuring the stability of nuclear deterrence.
 These tenets entail: restraint, relevance, reassurance, readiness, reciprocity, and reduction.
 He also cautioned against the nuclear warfighting posture of nuclear deterrence, which is the status quo for the United States.
 In his article, "The Dangerous Illogic of Twenty-First-Century Deterrence Through Planning for Nuclear Warfighting," he critiques the United States Nuclear Posture Review's strategic posture of countering nonnuclear attacks with nuclear retaliation, and provides an alternative path.
 Gower assessed the UK's nuclear command and control systems.